arvin-nku/random-forest-project/README.md

 # random-forest-project
-Implementierung von Algorithmen für Random Forests
+Implementierung von Algorithmen für Random Forests.

 ## Overview
 This repository contains the implementation of various algorithms related to Random Forests, including greedy algorithms, cost-complexity pruning, bagging algorithms, and more.
 Additionally, a Shiny app is developed for easier interaction with the algorithms.